abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 The problem is that by playing these status games, to win at a status game you have to put somebody else down.
 That's why you should avoid status games in your life because they make you into an angry combative person.
 You're always fighting to put other people down, to put yourself and the people which you like up.
 And they're always gonna exist.

-There's no way around it, but just realize that most of the times when you're trying to create wealth, you're actually getting attacked by someone else, and they're trying to look like a goody-two shoes.
+There's no way around it, but just realise that most of the times when you're trying to create wealth, you're actually getting attacked by someone else, and they're trying to look like a goody-two shoes.
 But really what they're doing is they're trying to up their own status at your expense.
 They're just playing a different game.
 And it's a worse game.
 It's a zero-sum game instead of a positive sum game.

 Summary: